sphamba/smear-cursor.nvim/README.md

   },
 }
 ```
-Some terminals override the cursor color set by Neovim.
-If that is the case, manually change the cursor color as shown above.

 Refer to [`lua/smear_cursor/config.lua`](https://github.com/sphamba/smear-cursor.nvim/blob/main/lua/smear_cursor/config.lua) for the full list of configuration options that can be set with `opts`.

+> [!TIP]
+> Some terminals override the cursor color set by Neovim.
+If that is the case, manually put the actual cursor color in your config, as shown above, to get a matching smear color.

 ### Faster smear